Avzolem/avzolem/README.md

 ## I'm A Engineer, Developer, Gamer and a Learner!!!
 - 🌌 - I’m currently working on ... avsolem.com
-- 📖 - I’m currently learning ...
+- 📖 - I’m currently coding on ...
 NextJS & React
 - 🚀 - I’m looking to collaborate on ...
-Indie Frontend Projects
+Web3 Projects
-- 📫 - How to reach me: andresaguilar.exe@gmail.com or @avsolem all my social networks
+- 📫 - How to reach me: andresaguilar.exe@gmail.com or @avsolem in all my social networks

 *<b>👇 Working on...</b>*